osmaelo/funhockey/README.md

 # Fun Hockey

-An Air Hockey inspired game where you control a mallet in an attempt to score on an opponent by passing a puck past the opponent's mallet and into their goal area.
+An Air Hockey inspired game where you control a striker in an attempt to score on an opponent by passing a puck past the opponent's striker and into their goal area.

 **Instructions:**
 - **Arrow Keys:** ⬅️ ⬆️ ⬇️ ➡️